nokeke001/Projects/README.md

 🎯 Featured Project: Student-College Matching.
 Check out my work on this AI project for Resolvely!
 My team and I developed a sophisticated AI model that assesses a high school student’s preferred list of colleges based on their interests, preferences, and high school progress.

-Tools: Python, scikit-learn, SQL
-What We Did: Preprocessed and vectorized text data using spaCy, then built an SVM classifier to predict sentiment (positive, negative, or neutral).
-Results: Achieved 85% accuracy, outperforming the baseline by 20%, and provided insights that helped guide data-driven improvements in customer service.
-👀 Curious?
-See the full project hereLinks to an external site..

 What We Did: Cleaned and merged various CSV datasets regarding various institutions, scholarships, college graduation rates, etc, employing one-hot encoding preprocessing and machine learning techniques such as K-Means Algorithm and Hyperparameter Tuning to predict student matching accuracy.
 Results: Predicted earnings after college with high accuracy (R² = 0.88).
 The model is effective at predicting earning outcomes, which can inform students about the financial benefits of attending different institutions.

 👀 Curious?
 See the full project here: [https://github.com/Resolvely/Main]